 Bathing & Recreation

 Until early last century, Iceland's geothermal energy was limited to bathing, laundry and cooking.
 These uses are still significant.
 After space heating, and electricity generation, heating of swimming pools is one of the most important uses of geothermal energy.
-There are about 169 recreational swimming centers operating in Iceland, 138 of which use geothermal heat, not counting natural hot springs nor the Blue Lagoon, the Mývatn Nature Baths and Nauthólsvík geothermally heated beach.
+There are about 169 recreational swimming centers operating in Iceland, 138 of which use geothermal heat, not counting natural hot springs nor the Blue Lagoon, the Mývatn Nature Baths, Fontana nature bath and Nauthólsvík geothermally heated beach.

 Based on their surface area, 90% of the pools are heated by geothermal sources, 8% by electricity, and 2% by burning oil and waste.